All Episodes

 I was like, okay, well, maybe we could try it.

-And it was quite nice, you know.
+And it was quite nice.

-I think that's wonderful though.
+I think that's wonderful, though.

-I mean, I'm going to get a little into, if you'll indulge me, my own lived experience with this question, because I think it is illustrative of the experience of a lot of young people.
+I mean, I'm going to get a little bit into, if you'll indulge me, my own lived experience with this question, because I think it is illustrative of the experience of a lot of young people.

 And that was my experience.